openmsi/sensorpush_demo/README.md

 The above will read OpenMSIStream DataFileChunk-formatted messages produced by the `sensor_push_csv_writer` program paired with an OpenMSIStream DataFileUploadDirectory (or similar).

-Both of the programs references above are more configurabl; see all options available by adding "`-h`" to the commands listed.
+Both of the programs references above are more configurable; see all options available by adding "`-h`" to the commands listed.